americanexpress/unify-jdocs/readme.md

   void setType(String type);

   /**
+   * Sets the type of a document.
+The model object needs to be already loaded.
+Validation against the model will
+   * be carried out as per the value of the variable validateAtReadWriteOnly and an exception thrown if a violation is found */ void setType(String type, boolean validateAtReadWriteOnly);

+  /**
    * Empty the contents of the document
    */
   void empty();

+  /**
+   * Delete the specified list of paths from the document
+   * <p>
+   * Throws an exception if the path is not found in the associated model document if document is typed or
+   * if the name in name value pair is not of the right type *
+   * @param pathsToDelete the list of paths
+   */
+  void deletePaths(List<String> pathsToDelete);

   /**
    * Delete the specified path from the document.
 Does nothing if the path is not found.
 The path specified